MaisaDaisa/PokeFight/README.md

 # PokeFight

-A Pokemon fighting game.
-You have the ability to choose 5 Pokemon's for yourself and your opponent with their abilities.
-Keep in mind the abilities only do damage equivilent to the power level
+It's a Pokemon fighting game.
+You can choose 5 Pokemon for yourself and your opponent with their abilities.
+Keep in mind the abilities only do damage equivalent to the power level

 ## What is used?